 The HALT Board of Directors is an active, hands-on team, collaborating with many volunteers to maintain trails and properties, and reaching out to the community to promote land conservation values.
-This page lists events and projects underway or recently completed.
+This page lists events and projects underway or completed.

 Trails and Properties